 It’s tempting to see it as some kind of metaphor–my body, too, has felt a bit more broken with each visit.
 But I hope my ego isn’t so encompassing that I can only see the world as a reflection of my own state of being!
 The whole world has been muddling along this year, not just me.
 If there’s a metaphorical resonance in the limited numbers of good shell finds, perhaps it’s in the ways all of our experiential spheres have shrunk in the course of the pandemic.

 It is interesting to think about how my approach to shelling has shifted over the years.
 When I was young, I was less discerning; I was also more impressed by ostentatious beauty.
 As I’ve grown older, I’ve gained a broader knowledge base.
-I know what I’m looking for; I take pleasure in seeing and naming the familiar.
-I have greater appreciation for small miracles and subtle, intricate patterns, even as my eyes aren’t as sharp as they once were.
+I know what I’m looking for; I appreciate novelty, but I also take pleasure in seeing and naming the familiar.
+I have greater appreciation for small beauties and subtle, intricate patterns, even as my eyes aren’t as sharp as they once were.

 My mother recently made me a beautiful journal that declares “My birthstone is a seashell.”
 Sometimes it certainly feels that way.
 I don’t think I’ll ever tire of wandering the shoreline in search of treasure.
 There’s always beauty to be found, if we only look for it.